-- 1. Students will receive 1/2 of their Pell and SEOG awards each semester. - 2.
+- 1. Financial aid is disbursed proportionally according to the number of semesters enrolled during the academic year.
+First time borrowers of a William D. Ford Federal Direct Loan Program will receive their first disbursement 30 days after classes begin. - 2.
 Students employed in the student assistant program and Federal Work-Study Program are paid once every two weeks.